 All Saints Day, La Almudena Cemetery (November 1)

-All Saints Day or Día de Todos Los Santos is the traditional Catholic holiday that has been celebrated in Spain for centuries before the arrival of Halloween.
-On this day, families and friends visit cemeteries, honouring the souls of those who have passed on.
+All Saints Day or Día de Todos Los Santos is a traditional Catholic holiday that has been celebrated in Spain for centuries before the arrival of Halloween.
+On this day, families and friends visit cemeteries, honoring the souls of those who have passed on.
 Flowers and candles can be seen everywhere.
 There are also special All Souls Day foods: sweet Huesos de Santo (bone-shaped marzipan) and Panellets cookies.
 La Almudena Cemetery is a popular place for those who want to witness the tradition.

 For the tickets and latest updates, please check with the official websites (see External Resources below.)
 Also, take a look at the map suggesting the best accommodations nearby.